threefoldtecharchive/0-stor/cmd/zerostorcli/README.md

 ```

 Upload the file and use the file's name (`my_file.file`) as the 0-stor key.
-If a custom key need to be provided the `--key` or `-k` can be set to the desired key:
+If a custom key needs to be provided, the `--key` or `-k` flag can be used to set the desired key:
 ```
 ./zerostorcli --conf conf_file.yaml file upload -k myFile data/my_file.file
 ```